 Conclusion I grant an Order of Possession to the landlord effective two days after service of this Order on the tenant.
-Should the tenant(s) fail to comply with this Order, this Order may be filed and enforced as an Order of the Supreme Court of British Columbia.
-I dismiss the landlord's application for a monetary Order, with leave to reapply.
+Should the tenant fail to comply with this Order, this Order may be filed and enforced as an Order of the Supreme Court of British Columbia.

+I dismiss the landlord's application for a Monetary Order with leave to reapply.
 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

-Dated: September 21, 2015 Residential Tenancy Branch
+Dated: April 04, 2017 Residential Tenancy Branch